 As previously mentioned, your device transmits far more than just the username and password in a RADIUS request.
 RADIUS servers might choose to completely ignore these additional attributes, or only use a subset of these attributes.
 Many of these attributes are used for access to the server using dial-in, and are defined as standard attributes in the RADIUS RFCs.
 However, some important information for hotspot operation can not be represented with standard attributes.
-For this reason LANCOM chose to provide these values as vendor-specific attributes marked with the enterprise ID 2356.
+These additional attributes are manufacturer-specific with the manufacturer code 2356 (LANCOM Systems GmbH).